bortexz/angular2-electron/README.md

 - Added coverage folder to delete in clean rules.
 Added clean rule to delete everything except node_modules.
 - Modified npm start to run with electron instead of starting a server.
 - Removed webpack-dev-server.
+- Added electron packager to build the app.
+- Added about test.